chris-visser/guide/content/vue.md

 ```

 By doing this, you will be able to easily reuse your design implementation on other applications
 that are not written with Meteor's Tracker functionality.
-Or the other way round.
-You replace
+Its quite common to build these component
+as a separate package that represents a design system.
+Examples of these are Vuetify and Bootstrap Vue.
+Another reason is reducing depency specifically on a backend (like Meteor).
+You can now
+switch API tooling just by changing the containers part, but the components will remain untouched.
- your design components without having to rewire your API.
-If you nail this, your project will
-become highly scalable and relatively easy to refactor.
+If you nail this, your project will become highly scalable and relatively easy to refactor and maintain.

 <h3>Naming conventions</h3>